espressif/esp-idf/docs/en/api-reference/storage/fatfs.rst

 #.
 Call :cpp:func:`ff_diskio_register` to register the disk I/O driver for the drive number used in Step 1.

 #.
 To mount the filesystem using the same drive number which was passed to :cpp:func:`esp_vfs_fat_register`, call the FatFs function :cpp:func:`f_mount`.
-If the file-system is not present on the target logical drive f_mount fails with FR_NO_FILESYSTEM error - call :cpp:func:`f_mkfs` to create fresh FatFS structure on the drive first, and the call f_mount again.
-NOTE: SD cards need to be partitioned with :cpp:func:`f_fdisk` prior to previously described steps.
+If the filesystem is not present on the target logical drive, :cpp:func:`f_mount` will fail with the ``FR_NO_FILESYSTEM`` error.
+In such case, call :cpp:func:`f_mkfs` to create a fresh FatFS structure on the drive first, and then call:cpp:func:`f_mount` again.
+Note that SD cards need to be partitioned with :cpp:func:`f_fdisk` prior to previously described steps.
 For more information, see `FatFs documentation <http://elm-chan.org/fsw/ff/doc/mount.html>`_.

 #.
 Call the C standard library and POSIX API functions to perform such actions on files as open, read, write, erase, copy, etc. Use paths starting with the path prefix passed to :cpp:func:`esp_vfs_register` (for example, ``"/sdcard/hello.txt"``).
 The filesystem uses `8.3 filenames <https://en.wikipedia.org/wiki/8.3_filename>`_ format (SFN) by default.
 If you need to use long filenames (LFN), enable the :ref:`CONFIG_FATFS_LONG_FILENAMES` option.
-More details on the FatFs filenames are available `here <http://elm-chan.org/fsw/ff/doc/filename.html>`_.
+Please refer to `FatFs filenames <http://elm-chan.org/fsw/ff/doc/filename.html>`_ for more details.

 #.
 Optionally, call the FatFs library functions directly.
 In this case, use paths without a VFS prefix, for example, ``"/hello.txt"``.